koushikgurijala/robotshop-v2/README.md

 But when it comes to a system or class which has two or more external dependencies, thats when the Stubbing can't be a solution.
 Majority of enterprise grade applications are no so simple in nature and with the modularity with agility, stubbing can't be used for a component testing.
 Moreover hardcoding values for a request is only thing supported by stubbing.
 But when it comes to enterpsie grade applications,

-📢 We will have 100s of calls made, variety of return valiues are expected.
-Hardcoding each one of them is a nightmare.
+* 📢 When the application becomes moderately complex and expects a variety of return values, Hardcoding each one of them becomes a nightmare and is unmanageable.
-📢 When the class is actually a web service, A stub can never make use of such a webservice or evaluate the web service calls.
+* 📢 When the class is actually a web service, A stub can never make use of such a webservice or evaluate the web service calls.
-📢 Stubbing only does state testing and doesn't support interaction testing
+* 📢 Stubbing only does **state testing** and doesn't support **interaction testing**.

 :exclamation: That is where mocking comes to rescue

 ### 3.5 What is Service Virtualization ?

-It is the practice of creating virtual services and sharing them between developers and testers within a team and across teams.
-Developers and testers working on the same product can use the same virtual service artifacts or even virtual services.
-Another example is test teams across a large enterprise using the same virtual service artifacts.
-It promotes communication between development and test teams across many departments.
-It also attempts to address the problem of duplicated efforts by creating stubs for the same APIs within a large organisation by many teams simultaneously, by establishing new communication channels between teams.
-We will look at the trade-offs later.
+Challenges with mocking are, Mocking functions focus on very specific scenarios and contexts  and simulate behavioral responses to fulfill a certain development need.
+This can be very useful for isolating a specific component from the rest of the application and for performing unit tests.
+In general, mocking is a static implementation and state-less (responses do not have contextual information), and requires 100% manual configuration.
+Developers/testers must go through the arduous act of creating new interfaces for each use case.
+Mocks are not re-usable, not flexible and tough to automate.
+Mocking is not very robust, and ultimately a simplistic approach that can waste a lot of time.

+Service Virtualization, on the other hand, can emulate the full implementation of the service and provides a more realistic, fully functioning simulated environment that is more robust than just mocking.
+For example, API virtualization provides you with the capability of quickly recording virtual API responses.
+These responses can then be used to create other scenarios by linking them to a dataset.
+Virtualization tools also allow developers to switch between a virtual environment and real asset, and test under a variety of conditions.
+Furthermore, Virtualization can help you do load tests, performance tests, failure tests, security tests, evaluate integrations, and more.
+Components can be used throughout production and testing environments, especially early in the software development lifecycle.
+Another benefit is that these tests can also be automated. * Mocking simulates individual classes while service virtualization can simulate the entire network of services.

-In the micro service world with complex applications, Service Virtualization is the go to solution.
+In the micro service world with complex applications, Service Virtualization is the go to solution but comes with a cost, complexity and hard to find skilled resources

 📝Below image illustrates the difference between a Stub, Mock and a Virtual Service